Engineered t cells take on lymphoma in early trial

 Summary

 This early-phase study tests a new treatment for people with Hodgkin or non-Hodgkin lymphoma that has returned or not responded to standard therapy.
-The treatment uses the patient's own immune cells (T cells) that are modified in the lab to recognize and attack cancer cells carrying a protein called CD30.
-Up to 60 participants will receive these CD30 CAR T cells after a short course of chemotherapy to help the cells work better.
-The main goal is to check the safety of this approach and see how long the modified cells last in the body.
+The treatment uses the patient's own T cells, which are genetically modified to recognize and attack cancer cells carrying the CD30 protein.
+Up to 60 participants will receive one infusion of these CD30 CAR T cells after chemotherapy to make room for the cells to grow.
+The main goal is to check safety and find the best dose.

 Get updates